Roxboro Asset Division Attorney

 Even if you do not add your spouse to the bank account, any interest on the account received during your marriage could potentially be considered marital property.
 If you owned a beach house prior to your marriage, the house remains your separate property unless you put your spouse on the deed or use marital funds to renovate the house or pay the yearly taxes.
 If your spouse’s name is on the deed, the property is fully marital property.
 If you used marital funds for repairs, renovations, or taxes, then a portion of the house will be considered marital property, subject to division.

 If you have certain assets you want to remain your separate property, either state this in a professionally prepared prenuptial agreement or make very sure you keep the property separate from marital assets.
-Having an experienced Wake Forest asset division attorney from Tolin & Tolin, PLLC can ensure the process goes much more smoothly and fairly.
+Having an experienced Roxboro asset division attorney from Tolin & Tolin, PLLC can ensure the process goes much more smoothly and fairly.

 Factors Considered During North Carolina Asset Division